The first biologic treatment

 TREMFYA® is a single-dose 100 mg injection taken under the skin at weeks 0 and 4, and then every 8 weeks.
 That’s only 6 doses per year after 2 starter doses.

-TREMFYA® is intended for use under the guidance and supervision of physicians.
-Patients may self-inject after proper training and physician approval.
+TREMFYA® is intended for use under the guidance and supervision of a healthcare professional.
+Patients/caregivers may inject after proper training and healthcare professional approval.

 Want to know more about dosing with TREMFYA®?
 Click here.